-This article will help you get in on the ground level of the electric vehicle revolution, by explaining the theory behind electric vehicles (EVs) and the current advantages and disadvantages of using them.
+Below, we explore the theory behind electric vehicles (EVs) and the advantages and disadvantages of using them.

 The amount of power is regulated by a controller, which gives energy to the electric motor in accordance with the driver’s use of the accelerator.
 The energy the car uses is stored in a rechargeable battery.

-An electric car is ‘fuelled’ in the same way as your mobile phone-by plugging it in to an electricity supply and charging the battery.
+An electric car is ‘fueled’ in the same way as your mobile phone-by plugging it into an electricity supply and charging the battery.
 This is achieved by a charging cable being attached to the connector on the car (often hidden from site) at one end and a power supply at the other.

-It is easy to set up an EV charging point at home, though it will require its own circuit and it is strongly recommended that a qualified electrician performs a safety check on the home’s electricity supply before proceeding.
+It is easy to set up an EV charging point at home, although it will require its own circuit and it is strongly recommended that a qualified electrician performs a safety check on the home’s electricity supply before proceeding.
 Some companies, such as Rolls Royce, are pioneering wireless charging.
 In early 2020, British firm Connected Kerb announced its trial of wireless car chargers with alternating electromagnetic fields that work when a car is parked on top.
 The technology is being investigated by OEMs for current and future car models, and is thought to be a positive move in the industry to de-clutter parking bays and charge points.

-Public refuelling of EVs is becoming more common every day, especially in big cities.
-In the USA, the best places to currently own an electric car are Austin, Denver, L.A., New York and Orlando.
+Public refueling of EVs is becoming more common every day, especially in big cities.
+In the USA, the best places to currently own an electric car are Austin, Denver, L.A., New York, and Orlando.
 In the UK, there are now around 1,000 more electric charging points than traditional petrol stations, with 9,300 electric charging points for vehicles situated around the country.
 This boost in electric charging stations indicates that there is a strong acceleration of the adoption of EVs among UK drivers.

-Main factors in determining where an electric refuelling station will appear near you include local council support and electricity network capacity.
-Refuelling stations are also starting to become more common in work places, so that people can leave their car on charge whilst they are at work.
+The main factors in determining where an electric refueling station will appear near you include local council support and electricity network capacity.
+Refueling stations are also starting to become more common in workplaces so that people can leave their cars on charge while they are at work.

-It is extremely simple and doesn’t require an extensive explanation-simply park your car near the charging station, plug in the available charging cable and wait until the car is charged.
+Users of electric vehicles simply park their cars near the charging station, plug in the available charging cable and wait until the car is charged.

-Click here to view a discussion on refuelling an electric car in a public place.
+Click here to view a discussion on refueling an electric car in a public place.

-The time it takes to fully charge an electric car can vary depending on battery size and power supply, but an average, full home charge will take approximately 6 hours.
-Of course, the battery can be charged for any length of time, in accordance with the length of journey, just as there is no need to have a full tank of petrol when nipping to the corner shop.
+The time it takes to fully charge an electric car can vary depending on battery size and power supply, but on average, a full home charge will take approximately six hours.
+The battery can be charged for any length of time, in accordance with the length of the journey, just as there is no need to always have a full tank of petrol.

-Electric vehicles have shorter ranges than petrol-driven vehicles and can typically go for around 100miles per full charge.
+On average, electric vehicles have shorter ranges than petrol-driven vehicles and can typically go for around 100-200 miles per full charge.
 This is ample for most journeys, but people may still worry about being caught short.

 An elegant solution to this concern has been devised by Vauxhall.
-The new Ampera, which has just been awarded European Car Of The Year 2012 has a back-up petrol generator which extends your travel by up to 360 miles.
+The new Ampera, which has been awarded European Car Of The Year 2012 has a back-up petrol generator which extends your travel by up to 360 miles.
 Other manufacturers are also working on making improvements to the maximum possible journey length, including Tesla, which, in 2020, began to introduce its Tesla Roadster with a possible 620-mile range.

 There are differences in the feel of driving an electric car.
 Some of these are positive, some are more negative, but all will take some time to adjust to.